Cog-Creators/Red-DiscordBot/SECURITY.md

 ### Timeline

 We will try to answer your report within 3 days.
-If you haven't received a answer we suggest you reach out to us privately.
+If you haven't received an answer by then, we suggest you reach out to us privately.
 This can best be done via our [Discord server](https://discord.gg/red).